-It is also important for you to know that your Apple Watch is not designed to withstand repeated high-energy impacts.
+It is also essential for you to know that your Apple Watch is not designed to withstand repeated high-energy impacts.
 But jumping into a pool or ocean is no problem.

 Apple Watch Models and Water-resistance

-Keep in mind that water resistance is not a permanent condition and may diminish over time.
+Remember that water resistance is not permanent and may diminish over time.
 Moreover, Apple Watch can't be rechecked or resealed for water resistance.

-That's why Apple suggests that you need to know what may affect the water resistance of your Apple Watch as well as what should be avoided.
+That's why Apple suggests that you need to know what may affect the water-resistance of your Apple Watch and what you should avoid.
 Here are some of them:

 - Dropping your Apple Watch or subjecting it to other impacts.

 - Exposing your Apple Watch to soap or soapy water while showering or bathing.

 - Exposing your Apple Watch to perfume, solvents, detergents, acids or acidic foods, insect repellants, lotions, sunscreen, oil, or hair dye.